kaveh256/clrs/README.md

-# Data structures and algorithms from CLRS
+# Data Structures and Algorithms from CLRS

 These are implementations of data structures and algorithms from the book